logo image

 The Town grew around industries such as the excavation of sea shells for fertilizer, cotton mill, lead mine, and a number of granite quarries.
 Much of Liverpool Docks were built with this granite.

-1861 - the Railway reaches the area with a station about 1 mile outside the Town.
+1861 - the Railway reaches the area with a station 1 mile outside the Town.

 1876 - St Joseph's Church is completed with local granite.